equalitie/deflect/README.md

 # Deflect

+## Major Code Refactoring Inititative in 2020
+For 2020, Deflect is spending a large amount of time and resources on refactoring its core offering for the opensource community.
+This major revision will include a more streamlined installation and management process for the Deflect instrastrcuture.

+Among many improvements, this  major revision will also include a new Core API.
+The RESTful API will allow devops and sysops to manage and build ontop of the Deflect Infrastrcuture using a common interface.
+The Core API also allows you to integrated Deflect functionality in your existing administrative dashboards.

+This repository will serve as the Deflect City Hall which is a collection of ansible scripts that will build a Deflect infrastructure on your own hardware.

 ## Purpose
 [Distributed Denial of Service (DDoS)](https://en.wikipedia.org/wiki/Denial-of-service_attack#Distributed_attack "Distributed Denial of Service (DDoS)") has become a cheap and common way to shut down legitimate voices.
 Deflect tries to tilt the balance back in favour of freedom of expression.